-Special Judge William Wehr's order that three central Kentucky lawyers repay at least \$62.5 million - with interest at 8 percent over the six years they had the money - sends a welcome message to anyone who might think the legal system is theirs to game.
+Special Judge William Wehr's order that three central Kentucky lawyers repay at least \$62.5 million - with interest at 8 percent over the six years they had the money - sends a welcome meslished.
+In fact, Wehr concluded, the plaintiffs knew nothing about the fund until after it had been established.
+In depositions given in the civil case, the three lawyers acknowledged that they met secretly to decide how to distribute the settlement money and burned or tore up notes that would have shown how much they paid themselves and their clients.